 The installation of low voltage cabling within buildings that is not performed in connection with the installation, service or repair of machines by the same employer shall be classified as 5195, Communications Cabling.
 The installation of electrical wiring within buildings shall be classified as 5140/5190, Electrical Wiring - within buildings.
 The installation, service or repair of commercial printing equipment, including but not limited to offset printers and printing presses shall be classified as 3724(1), Millwright Work.
 The installation, service or repair of computers, telephones, telephone systems, ordesktop printers or scanners or other computer peripheral equipment shall be classified as 5193, Computer or Telephone System or Equipment Installation, Service or Repair.
 The installation, service or repair of vending machines shall be classified as 5192, Vending or Coin-Operated Machines.
 The manufacture of office machines shall be separately classified.

-Item III-D

-Proposed Classification Enhancements to the California Workers'Compensation Uniform Statistical Reporting Plan-1995
+Item III-D Proposed Classification Enhancements to the California Workers' Compensation Uniform Statistical Reporting Plan-1995

-The Committee was reminded that staff continually reviews the standard classifications contained in the California Workers' Compensation Uniform Statistical Reporting Plan-1995 to ensure that the intended application of each classification is comprehensive and clear.
-Staff identified several classifications that could be clarified and, therefore, proposed revisions for clarity, consistency and to provide direction about how related operations are classified.
+The WCIRB continually reviews the standard classifications contained in the California Workers' Compensation Uniform Statistical Reporting Plan-1995 to ensure that the intended application of each classification is comprehensive and clear.
+WCIRB staff has identified several classifications that could be clarified and, therefore, the following revisions are proposed for clarity, consistency and to provide direction about how related operations are classified.

-In response to a question from a Committee member regarding whether Classification 3569, Electric Motor Mfg. or Repair, would contemplate repair away from the shop, or if a footnote should be added to direct that a different classification would apply, staff agreed to evaluate the issue.
-Following the meeting, staff determined that an additional footnote would provide for greater clarity and the proposed language will be reviewed by the C&R Committee at the next meeting.

-Following this discussion, a motion was made, seconded and unanimously passed to recommend that the proposed changes, with the exception noted above, be included in the September 1, 2023 Regulatory Filing.
+Recommendation

 Amend Section IV, Special Industry Classification Procedures, Rule 5, Stores, Subrule e to clarify its intended application.

+PROPOSED

 Section IV - Special Industry Classification Procedures

 - •

 - •

 - •

 - 5. Stores

 - •

+- •

-- e.
+- - e.
 If a store maintains a department for the preparation and sale of hot foods, such operations shall be separately classified as 9079(1), Restaurants or Taverns.
 The payroll of employees that interchange between store operations and the department engaged in the preparation and sale of hot foods shall be assigned in accordance with Section V, Rule 3, Division of Single Employee's Payroll.

 - •

 - •

 - •